Learning to Achieve Professional Development Information

 What are the professional development options?

-There are three professional development options:
+There are two professional development options:

 - State and local professional development sessions presented by national or local trainers who have successfully completed the Learning to Achieve Train-the-Trainer Institute.